ayush-usf/Kaggle-Airline-Data-Analysis/analysis.md

 - #### Weather Data
     The weather data for each of the major airports could be obtained and combined with the existing datasets.
     With the new dataset, one could determine the exact weather conditions that resulted in delay/cancalltions.

-    Also, what major weather conditions like rain, fog, etc result in more delays and cancellations than other ones.

- ingested in BigQuery while visualization has been carried in .

 <div class="parent" style="display: inline-block;width: 100%;">
     <div class="header3" style="display: inline;float: left;width: 50%;">
         <a href="requirements"><img src="images/prev-page.png" style="max-width: 50px"></a>